Aytaj Sharifova: Club career

 In the beginning of 2020, Sharifova moved to Turkey and joined Hakkarigücü Spor in the second half of the 2019-20 Women's First League.
-She played again for the Turkish team in the 2021-22 Women's Super League.
+She played again for the Turkish club in the 2021-22 Women's Super League.
 In the |2022–23 Turkish Women's Super League season, she transferred to Trabzonspor.

+Sharifova joined Neftchi in the Azerbaijani women's football championship, on September 2, 2024.
+On Two weeks later, she returned to Turkey, and signed with her former club Hakkarigücü.

+In September 2025, she joined Yüksekova in Hakkari, which was promoted to the Turkish Super League in the |2025–26 season.